National Louis University: Academics

-The university consists of four distinct colleges: The School of Professional Studies and Advancement (CPSA), Kendall College of Culinary Arts and Hospitality Management, The National College of Education (NCE), and The Undergraduate College (UGC).
+The university consists of five distinct colleges: The College of Psychology and Behavioral Sciences (CPBS), Kendall College of Culinary Arts and Hospitality Management, The National College of Education (NCE), the School of Business, and The Undergraduate College (UGC).

 The Undergraduate College at National Louis University is dedicated to supporting underserved but college-qualified high school graduates in receiving an education at a reduced tuition rate.
-These students are able to choose between any of the university’s undergraduate degree options.
+These students are able to choose between any of the university's undergraduate degree options.
 In order to make classes accessible, classes are taught in many modes including face-to-face, hybrid, and online.

-NLU’s National College of Education (NCE) is the oldest school in the University and is where students can study in its distinguished undergraduate and graduate programs in the three broad areas of Teacher Preparation, Educational Leadership, and Educator Advancement and Specialization.
+NLU's National College of Education (NCE) is the oldest school in the university and is where students can study in its distinguished undergraduate and graduate programs in the three broad areas of Teacher Preparation, Educational Leadership, and Educator Advancement and Specialization.

 CPSA consists of the school of health and human services, school of social and behavioral sciences, and school of business and management.
-Students may pursue an M.B.A., study in NLU's Community Psychology program, or enter the field of Health and Human Services at the Bachelor's, Master's, or Ed.D. levels.
+Students may pursue a Psy.D. in Clinical Psychology, study in NLU's Community Psychology program, or enter the field of Health and Human Services at the Bachelor's, Master's, or Ed.D. levels.

+The School of Business was designed to help students launch their business career or take it to the next level at the Master's or Doctoral levels.

 Kendall College at National Louis University offers preparation for careers in Culinary Arts, Baking and Pastry, and Hospitality management.
 Kendall College combines a blend of traditional academic instruction with on-site, practical experience that aims to maximally prepare its students to transition smoothly into their chosen careers.
 Kendall College at NLU moved into brand new facilities on Michigan Avenue in downtown Chicago in the summer of 2020.

 National Louis University offers the Professional Assistance Center for Education (P.A.C.E.) program which is three-year, post-secondary program designed to meet the transitional needs for young adults with multiple intellectual, learning, and developmental disabilities.
 Some of the services they provide are employment preparation, independent living skills, and social development.

-In October 2014, National Louis University signed a 3+1 bachelor’s degree program in the field of Human Services with College of DuPage.
+In October 2014, National Louis University signed a 3+1 bachelor's degree program in the field of Human Services with College of DuPage.
 The program allows students to complete their four-year program at the College of DuPage campus with NLU faculty.
 Students can work on an Associates of Applied Science Human Services Generalist or an Associates of Applied Science in Addictions Counseling during their four-year plan.

 Rankings

-In 2019, U.S. News & World Report ranked National Louis University No. 195-258 in Best Education Schools and 328 in Top Performers on Social Mobility.
+In 2019, U.S. News & World Report ranked National Louis No. 195–258 in Best Education Schools and 328 in Top Performers on Social Mobility.

+In 2022, Washington Monthly ranked National Louis #18 among national universities, one spot below University of Illinois Urbana-Champaign and one spot above University of Washington.